SeanTomlinson30/personal-hosting/_posts/2019-11-21-Modern-Rules-Problems-Oko-Thief-of-Crowns.md

 * Effects that modify a creature’s power and/or toughness, such as the effect of Festive Funeral, will apply to the creature no matter when they started to take effect.
 The same is true for any counters that change its power and/or toughness.

 * Oko’s second ability overwrites all colors and creature types the affected creature has.
 It’s just a green Elk.
-The creature keeps any supertypes (such as legendary) it has, but loses any other card types it has (such as artifact).
+The creature keeps any supertypes (such as ary) it has, but loses any other card types it has (such as artifact).

 * Oko’s second ability may target a permanent that is only temporarily an artifact or a creature, such as Oko, the Trickster.
 If this happens, the effect causes that permanent to remain a green Elk creature even after the temporary effect expires.